 Note: the source object MUST be a polygon object for remapping to work.
 Primitive objects, C4D generator objects, cloners, etc. will not work.
 It must be an editable polygon object.

-This drop-down allows you to select how the generated faces will be scaled.
+This drop-down enables you to select how the generated faces will be scaled.
 It is not available if 'Mode' is set to 'Objects'.

 The drop-down has two options: